airakibul/BussTicketBD/README.md

 ![Langgraph](https://github.com/airakibul/BussTicketBD/blob/main/images/langgraph.png)

 ## Notes
-- The project expects a single aggregated document in the `busses` collection (created by the startup loader).
+- The project expects a single aggregated document in the `busses` collection and `buss provider information` in the vector database. (created by the startup loader).
 - For production deployment, secure secrets and consider using a managed DB and API gateway.

 ## Troubleshooting